The Feasibility and Inevitability of Stealth Attacks: Experiments

-Fig. \ref{fig:examples:pictures} illustrates how Algorithm \ref{alg:incremental} performed for the above networks.
-Three target images (bottom row in the left panel of Fig. \ref{fig:examples:pictures} - digit $2$, plain grey square, and a random image) produced three corresponding trigger images (top row of the panel).
-Examples of trigger-target pairs for digits $0$--$9$ are shown in Supplementary Material, Fig. \ref{fig:examples_all_digits}.
+Figure~\ref{fig:examples:pictures} illustrates how Algorithm \ref{alg:incremental} performed for the above networks.
+Three target images (bottom row in the left panel of Figure~\ref{fig:examples:pictures} - digit $2$, plain grey square, and a random image) produced three corresponding trigger images (top row of the panel).

 When elements (images) from the unknown validation set $\mathcal{V}$ were presented to the network, the neuron's output was $0$.
-The histogram of values $(\Phi(\bfu), {\bfw}) - b$, $\bfu\in\mathcal{V}$ is shown in Fig. \ref{fig:examples:pictures} (right panel).
-As we can see, the neuron is firmly in the ``silent mode'' for all elements of the unknown validation set $\mathcal{V}$.
-We generated stealth attacks for $20$ different instances of trained networks, and the rates of success in Scenarios $1$ and $3$ (Fig. \ref{fig:stealth_planting}) were $100\%$ ($20$ out of $20$) and $85\%$ ($17$ out of $20$), respectively.
-For the one neuron attack in Scenario 3 we followed the approach discussed in Remark \ref{rem:hiding} with the procedure for selecting a neuron to be replaced described in Supplementary Material, Section \ref{sec:neuron_selection}.
+The histogram of values $\langle \Phi(\bfu), {\bfw}\rangle - b$, $\bfu\in\mathcal{V}$ is shown in Figure~\ref{fig:examples:pictures} (right panel).
+As we can see, the neuron is firmly in the ``silent mode'' and doesn't affect the classification for all elements of the unknown validation set $\mathcal{V}$.
+As per Remark \ref{rem:multiclass} and in contrast to classical adversarial attacks, in the attacks we implemented in this section we were able to control the class to which trigger images are assigned (as opposed to adversarial attacks seeking to alter response of the classifier without regard to specific response).